 When I first created our family’s monthly grocery budget, it took time to figure out how to stay within my the budget.
-But now that I’ve been doing it for years, I’m able to walk out of the grocery store every two weeks and only spend $225-$250.
+But now that I’ve been doing it for years, I’m able to walk out of the grocery store every two weeks and spend $300 or less.
 It really has become a regular part of my life.

 4. Use Cash When Grocery Shopping